Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Appendix

 \subsubsection{Time Series Experiments}

-We adopt the PatchTST \cite{Yuqietal-2023-PatchTST} architecture for our time series experiments.
+We adopt the PatchTST \ccitep{Yuqietal-2023-PatchTST} architecture for our time series experiments.
 PatchTST is a patch-based transformer architecture for time series processing.
 The method splits a univariate time series into patches processed as they are in ViTs for classification, aside from position encoding ($2$D vs. $1$D).
 For multivariate series, each channel is processed \textit{independently} using the shared transformer backbone, with the final-layer \texttt{CLS} tokens from each channel concatenated before classification.
 We extend this shared backbone with registers (PatchTST+Registers) and Jumbo (PatchTST+Jumbo).

 We closely follow the PatchTST training recipe for our experiments, making minor adjustments based on prior experience to enhance performance.
-This method remains competitive with recent transformer-based benchmarks for time series classification \cite{ZerveasTST, S3TimeSeries, ShapeFormer}.
+This method remains competitive with recent transformer-based benchmarks for time series classification \ccitep{ZerveasTST, S3TimeSeries, ShapeFormer}.
 Apart from variations in time series length, all experiments use the same hyperparameters and methodology.

 \textbf{PatchTST Hyperparameters:} The model comprises $3$ encoder layers, each with $16$ attention heads and a token width of $D = 128$.
-The transformer FFN includes two linear layers with a GELU activation \cite{gelu}; the first expands the hidden dimension to $256$, while the second projects it back to $128$.
+The transformer FFN includes two linear layers with a GELU activation \ccitep{gelu}; the first expands the hidden dimension to $256$, while the second projects it back to $128$.
 For PatchTST+Jumbo, we use $J=4$.
-For PatchTST+Registers, $R$ is calculated according to Appendix \ref{appendix:flop_details}.
+For PatchTST+Registers, $R$ is calculated to match FLOPs.